 While various accounts portray plantation life as harsh and unfulfilling, Mr. Takahashi relates that the Wilcox family treated their workers very well and life was enjoyable at Puhi.
-Workers were provided the opportunity to wom their own homes.
+Workers were provided the opportunity to own their own homes.
 Those raised on the camp fondly reminisce of a simple life and special place-a close-knit community where everybody recognized and took care of each other despite their differences.
-"For me growing min pluh was great!" differences.
-"For me, growing up in Puhi was great!" says Kupuna Makanani - The culture of Puhi Camp was diverse.
-According to Rupuna Makanani, the homes in Puhi were arranged by race though "everybody lived as one people."
-Participants raised in the camp, appreciate their multi-cultural upbringing through the sharing of cultural practices, folk dances, foodways, and folklife. - practices, folk dances, foodways, and folklife.
+"For me, growing up in Puhi was great!",

-Participants recalled other cultural activities at Puhi Camp such as the 'Social Box' which was a dance held by the Filipinso once a month.
+The culture of Puhi Camp was diverse.
+According to Kupuna Makanani, the homes in Puhi were arranged by race though "everybody lived as one people."
+Participants raised in the camp, appreciate their multi-cultural upbringing through the sharing of cultural practices, folk dances, foodways, and folklife.
+Participants recalled other cultural activities at Puhi Camp such as the 'Social Box' which was a dance held by the Filipinos once a month.
 Mr. Pereira also describes an annual Filipino carnival called the "Holy Ghost" that occurred every December.
-On Tuesdays, fresh bread and malasadas (Portuguese pastry) were baked and children collected firewood to keep the fire alive for baking.
+On Tuesdays, fresh bread and malasadas (Portuguese pastry) were baked and children collected firewood to keep the fire

-The transition to unionization of workers in 1946 brought many changes to Publi Camp Kununa Kununa. - The transition to unionization of workers in 1946 brought many changes to Puhl Camp, Kupuna Makanani explains that before the union, though wages were low, housing and water were free and Grove Farm provided equipment and toys for the children.
+The transition to unionization of workers in 1946 brought many changes to Puhi Camp.
+Kupuna Makanani explains that before the union, though wages were low, housing and water were free and Grove Farm provided equipment and toys for the children.
 Several strikes ensued but the strikes were peaceful, unlike the massacre at Hanapēpē in 1924.
-During the strikes, a soup kitchen run by the union, provided food for workers on strike and their families. - workers on strike and their families.
+During the strikes, a soup kitchen run by the union, provided food for workers on strike and their families.
+4. Two graveyards, known to Puhi residents as "Old Puhi Cemetery" (SIHP No. 50-30-11-B0006) and "Cement Pond," are located outside of but within 200 meters of the Project area.
+The cemetery is divided into two sections for Japanese and Filipino families despite the multi-cultural makeup of Puhi.
+According to Mr. Takahashi, other ethnicities chose to be buried elsewhere and many graves were removed by their each other.